i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 There is substantial inefficiency in a unidirectional protocol.
 Any reply must also use an expensive 'new session' message.
 This causes higher bandwidth, CPU, and memory usage.

+There are also security weaknesses in a unidirectional protocol.
+All sessions are based on ephemeral-static DH.
+Without a return path, there is no way for Bob to "ratchet" his static key to an ephemeral key.
+Without knowing where a message is from, there's no way to use the received ephemeral key for outbound messages, so the initial reply also uses ephemeral-static DH.

 For this proposal, we define two mechanisms to create a bidirectional protocol - "pairing" and "binding".
+These mechanisms provide increased efficiency and security.

 Session Context